Owen-3456/powershell-profile/README.md

 `Update-PowerShell` - Updates PowerShell to the latest version.
 Is ran on startup.

-`Update-Profile` - Updates profile from GitHub.

-`Update-All` - Updates profile and all dependecies.
+`Update-Profile` - Updates profile from GitHub and all dependencies.

 `Reload-Profile` - Reloads the profile.